A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

-\textit{\textbf{Mixed-initiative systems improve accuracy in comparison to either a human or an artificial agent performing the task alone.}} We observed this to be a bidirectional relationship where (1) automation is deployed to improve the accuracy of a human conducting the task alone, or (2) the human is integrated in the loop to improve the accuracy of automation performing the task alone.
+\impact{\textit{\textbf{Mixed-initiative systems improve accuracy in comparison to either a human or an artificial agent performing the task alone.}}} We observed this to be a bidirectional relationship where (1) automation is deployed to improve the accuracy of a human conducting the task alone, or (2) the human is integrated in the loop to improve the accuracy of automation performing the task alone.
 Let us reconsider Mystique~\cite{chen2024mystique}, a mixed-initiative system for reusing infographic charts.
 The motivation for this system being mixed-initiative is that \emph{``heuristics don’t guarantee 100\% accuracy, and thus [the authors] build a user interface in Mystique to allow fixing potential errors through simple interactions''}.
 In other cases such as LEVA~\cite{zhao2024leva}, the mixed-initiative system was envisioned to lead to more accurate results with help from an artificial agent.

-\textit{\textbf{Mixed-initiative systems also enhance accessibility and convenience.}} They do so by lowering the cognitive load for users, making complex tasks more manageable, and improving the interpretability of \acro{AI} models.
+\impact{\textit{\textbf{Mixed-initiative systems also enhance accessibility and convenience.}}} They do so by lowering the cognitive load for users, making complex tasks more manageable, and improving the interpretability of \acro{AI} models.
 For example, Panwar et al.\ \cite{panwar2018detecting} argue that high cognitive load can increase \emph{``the likelihood of disengagement or making mistakes''}.
 These systems are particularly beneficial for non-technical users, offering intuitive interfaces and control mechanisms that are more familiar and user-friendly than fully manual or fully automated approaches respectively.
-For example, \citet{wongsuphasawat2017voyager2} propose Voyager~2, a mixed-initiative system for creating visualization dashboards.
+For example, \cite{wongsuphasawat2017voyager2} propose Voyager~2, a mixed-initiative system for creating visualization dashboards.
 This system is motivated by the hypothesis that \emph{``providing complete view specifications can be tedious, and require domain familiarity as well as design and analysis expertise''}.
-Hence, Voyager~2 makes it more convenient and accessible for users to create charts by only deciding on partial specifications and receiving help from an artificial agent to complete the specifications.
+Hence, Voyager~2 makes it more convenient and accessible for users to create charts by only deciding on partial specifications.